Exchange Traded Funds and iShares

 What are exchange traded funds (ETFs)?
 They are securities that track an index but trade like a stock on an exchange.
 As a result, their price changes throughout the day due to buying and selling.

-And for the same reason, an ETF does not have its net asset value (NAV) calculated every day like a mutual fund does.
+And because it trades like a stock, an ETF does not have its net asset value (NAV)

 Advantages of ETFs include the diversification of an index fund as well as the ability to sell short.
 Also, the expense ratios for most ETFs are lower than those of the average mutual fund.